blitlabs/internalizeapp.com/gatsby/content/blog/The-Art-of-Goal-Refinement-Staying-on-Track-and-Adapting-to-Change/index.md

 ---
-title: The Art of Goal Refinement: Staying on Track and Adapting to Change
+title: "The Art of Goal Refinement: Staying on Track and Adapting to Change"
 date: "2023-06-28T00:00:00.000Z"
 description: "The Art of Goal Refinement: Staying on Track and Adapting to Change"
 ---